The Gospel According to John:

 a significant lesson for present-day Christians

-It seems most unusual that Jesus comes right out and tells the Samaritan woman that he’s the Christ (Messiah).
+It can seem most unusual that Jesus comes right out and tells the Samaritan woman that he’s the Christ (Messiah).
 Their relationship, however, is founded on truth.
 She’s told him the truth about, or at least not denied, her various relationships.
 Although most people assume these have been somewhat sordid based on the number, the biblical text doesn’t address that—nor does Jesus.
 What Scripture does disclose is that Jesus tells the woman the truth about himself.
 There’s a strong lesson here for present-day Christians.
 Jesus may be used to people lying to him about this and that, but if we own up to the truth about our own situations, Jesus will share his truth with us.

 Jesus’ first ‘I AM’ statement

 Perhaps unintentionally, some translations of the fourth chapter in the Gospel According to John disguise the fact that in revealing who he is to the Samaritan woman, Jesus also makes his first “I AM” statement.
 In the original Greek, this is apparent.
 Jesus identifies himself with the name of God given to Moses at the burning bush recorded in the book of Exodus 3:1–14.
-This isn’t the first such “I AM” statement in the Fourth Gospel, although every instance in English isn’t related to God’s description of himself as “I AM” in the Old Testament.
+This isn’t the first such “I AM” statement in the Fourth Gospel, although every instance of those words in English isn’t related to God’s description of himself as “I AM” in the Old Testament.
 (Our study materials will point out valid instances when the Evangelist appears to be using language that intentionally points to the name of God.)
 The first “I AM” statement was spoken by John (the witness) in the first chapter in the Gospel According to John.
 He used a negative form to convert what he said from the statement that Jesus makes in the Gospel According to John 4:13—”I who speak to you am he” (“I AM” he, or “I AM” the Messiah)—to a positive confession of “I AM not the Christ.”
 John (the witness) makes this point on two separate occasions—in the Gospel According to John 1:20 and again in the Gospel According to John 3:28.

 ‘I AM’—you could look it up in our archives